What does it mean to take up your cross?

 TL;DR

 When Jesus spoke of "carrying your cross" (Matthew 16:24; Luke 9:23), those who heard Him were alarmed and fearful because the cross was synonymous with an unimaginable, violent death.
 Those who wish to follow Him must be willing to die if they truly want to follow Him (Matthew 16:24).
 Jesus says that the cost of following Him is a willingness to lose everything if asked—your wealth, your family, your possessions, your very life.
-Jesus calls us to a life of sacrifice.
-When we follow Jesus, we "die to self" and are given a new and greater life in Christ (Ephesians 4:22-24; Romans 6:4).
+Jesus calls us to a life of willing sacrifice.
+When we follow Jesus, we "die" to selfish, sinful desires and are given a new and greater life in Christ (Ephesians 4:22-24; Romans 6:4).

 Writer: Vivian Bricker